EPA Communications Stylebook: Writing Guide

 Follow standard punctuation rules for quotation marks.
 Use quotation marks when quoting short remarks by other people or brief passages in publications.
 Remember to use appropriate punctuation.
 In dialogue, each person's words are placed in a separate paragraph, with quotation marks at the beginning and end of each person's speech.
 Periods and commas go inside quotation marks.
 Dashes, semicolons, question marks and exclamation points go inside quotation marks when they apply to the quoted material.
 They go outside when they apply to the whole sentence.
 Italics are sometimes used to highlight examples or to provide emphasis, although it is perfectly acceptable, perhaps even preferable, to use quotation marks to highlight examples.
 Single quotation marks are used for quotes within quotations.

-- Use a semicolon to join two independent clauses when the second clause restates the first or when the two clauses are equal in emphasis.
+- two independent clauses when the second clause restates the first or when the two clauses are equal in emphasis.
 Example: EPA scores vehicles according to fuel consumption and their environmental impacts; SmartWay-certified vehicles are the best environmental performers.

-- Use a semicolon to join two independent clauses when the second clause begins with a conjunctive adverb (however, therefore, moreover, furthermore, thus, meanwhile, nonetheless, otherwise) or a transition (in fact, for example, that is, for instance, in addition, in other words, on the other hand, even so).
+- two independent clauses when the second clause begins with a conjunctive adverb (however, therefore, moreover, furthermore, thus, meanwhile, nonetheless, otherwise) or a transition (in fact, for example, that is, for instance, in addition, in other words, on the other hand, even so).
 Example: Going "green" now seems to be all over the news; in fact, a quick Google news search pulls up 95,000 results.

-- Use a semicolon to join elements of a series when each item in the series includes commas.
+- elements of a series when each item in the series includes commas.
 Example: Recent sites of the Olympic Games include Beijing, China; Athens, Greece; Salt Lake City, Utah; Sydney, Australia; and Nagano, Japan.

 - Your driver's license.